-Every course in secondary school has a unique course code.
+Every subject is identified by a common course code.
+The code consists of five mandated characters and a sixth character for school use.
+Every course in secondary school has a unique COURSE CODE.
 All courses have the first five characters as mandated by the Ministry of Education.

-SUBJECT CODES
+SUBJECT CODES: